jgaa/next-app/README.md

 that I a still use to organize my life.
 However, I want something that runs on multiple devices - so I can use it on my laptops *and* my phone.
-I also want it to use location and my energy level to suggest the most relevant next action - as well as reminding me abot people to ping and tings I need to get from nearby shops when I mode around.
+I also want it to use location and my energy level to suggest the most relevant next action - as well as reminding me abot people to ping and tings I need to get from nearby shops when I move around.
 Not to mention delegation and cooperation with other people.

 This is a pretty large project for a lone hacker.
 It involves a server part, a desktop app, an Android app